JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/monstrosity/thri-kreen-hunter-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/2
+- ttrpg-cli/monster/cr/2
-- monster/size/medium
+- ttrpg-cli/monster/size/medium
-- monster/type/monstrosity
+- ttrpg-cli/monster/type/monstrosity
 aliases: ["Thri-kreen Hunter"]
 ---
 # Thri-kreen Hunter
 *Source: Boo's Astral Menagerie p.
-61*
+61, Light of Xaryxis*

 Thri-kreen hunters are skilled foragers and stalkers.
 A thri-kreen hunter encountered in Wildspace might be on the trail of a fugitive or leading a gang of pirates.